VirtoCommerce/vc-platform/docs/developer-guide/working-with-storefront/orchard-cms-integration.md

 ---
 ## Introduction

 Virto Commerce supports multiple frontends.
 One supported frontend in particular is a popular ASP.NET MVC based CMS called "Orchard CMS".
 This document describes how to setup orchard to connect to Virto Commerce.
 We welcome any contributions to the Orchard module through github.
-You can download the complete source code from here:В [https://github.com/VirtoCommerce/vc-orchards-cms](https://github.com/VirtoCommerce/vc-orchard-cms).
+You can download the complete source code from here: [https://github.com/VirtoCommerce/vc-orchards-cms](https://github.com/VirtoCommerce/vc-orchard-cms).

 ## Module installation guide

 > You must install Virto Commerce Manager before you can use Orchard CMS, in the alternative you can connect to our [public demo](try-now) instead.

-1.В Install module VirtoCommerce.Webshop from Orchard gallery or as single NuGet-file <a href="http://gallery.orchardproject.net/Packages/Orchard.Module.VirtoCommerce.Webshop" rel="nofollow">http://gallery.orchardproject.net/Packages/Orchard.Module.VirtoCommerce.Webshop</a>.
+1. Install module VirtoCommerce.Webshop from Orchard gallery or as single NuGet-file <a href="http://gallery.orchardproject.net/Packages/Orchard.Module.VirtoCommerce.Webshop" rel="nofollow">http://gallery.orchardproject.net/Packages/Orchard.Module.VirtoCommerce.Webshop</a>.
 2. Enable installed module.
 After that you can see it as a new item in Orchard settings: **VirtoCommerce.Webshop**
 ![](../../assets/images/docs/image001.png)
 3. Fill settings for webshop (all fields are required):